larpchronicles/rules/chronicles-rulebook.md

 >Once applied, the coating will last until it is used or the wielder rests, whichever comes first.
 >
 ### Toxin Darts
 > Toxin Darts function similarly to their Ingestible Counterparts, except they have been processed into an aerosolized gas instead of a powder that must be consumed to take effect.
-When using a Toxin Dart, the user must throw a packet while declaring "Toxin (Effect)" of the type indicated on the item tag.
+When using a Toxin Dart, the character must throw a packet while declaring "Toxin (Effect)" of the type indicated on the item tag.
 This cannot be blocked by weapons or shields, much like a Spell Packet.
 >
 ### Traps
 > Traps are pre-placed objects designed to deliver an effect to a small area when their trigger is set off.
 Trap Reps must be a minimum of 12"x6"x6", to a maximum of 36" in any dimension, and all Trap designs must be approved by a Rules Marshal prior to use.